-Exams: This course has three major exams and an optional cumulative final exam.
-Each of the three exams will count as 25% of your final grade (75% total).
-The lowest exam may be replaced with the grade of the optional cumulative final exam.
-No make-up exams will be provided, and any missed exam will be replaced with the grade of the cumulative final exam.
+Exams: There are four major exams in this course and an optional cumulative final exam.
+Each of the three exams will be counted as 25% of your final grade (100% total), and the lowest exam can be replaced with the grade of the optional cumulative final exam.
+No make-up exams will be provided.
+Any missed exam will be replaced with the grade of the cumulative final exam.
 The instructor will announce the details before each exam.